pq-code-package/mlkem-native/proofs/cbmc/proof_guide.md

 ### `for` loops

-The most common, and easiest, patten is a "for" loop that has a counter starting at 0, and counting up to some upper bound, like this:
+The most common, and easiest, pattern is a "for" loop that has a counter starting at 0, and counting up to some upper bound, like this:

 ```
 unsigned i;